Course ObjectiveIn this course the student will get acquainted with the most common

 Course ContentRegression models try to explain or predict a dependent variable using

 measured independent variables.
 Statistical methods are needed if there

 is random variation in the dependent variables.
 We will discuss multiple

-linear regression models.
+regression models.
 All methods will be illustrated with practical

 examples.
 Especially in the case of ANOVA it is necessary that the study